MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_policyprofile_settings.md

 **Returns**: Path to stored state.
-> Deprecated: This method will soon be deprecated in favor of getting/setting common context data through [mip::MipContext](undefined)
+> Deprecated: This method will soon be deprecated in favor of getting/setting common context data through mip::MipContext.

 ### GetCacheStorageType function
 Get whether caches are stored in memory or on disk.